 There are other ways for individuals and departments to build a collaborative teaching culture.
 Shadowing—in which one instructor simply observes another instructor to learn about a class, or get ideas—and ad hoc peer observation—in which colleagues watch each other teach and debrief—are great ways for individuals or entire departments to develop and reflect on their teaching abilities.
 (If you are interested in participating in the Bok Center's structured program of faculty peer observation, please visit this page.)
 If you would like to talk more about effective ways to do this in your course or department, contact us.

 Shadowing is a way for both new and experienced teachers to learn more about what happens in a specific class.
 Shadowing entails asking another teacher if they mind you sitting in on their class.
-New TFs could to this to get a sense of what happens in section, or to see what a class they might teach actually looks like in practice.
+Early career instructors could do this to get a sense of what happens in a "typical" classroom, or to see what a course they might teach actually looks like in practice.
 More experienced teachers could use shadowing to expand their repertoire of ideas for what to do in class, and to see other approaches or ideas.
 The main difference between shadowing and peer observation is that reciprocity is not expected.

 If you get permission to visit another class to observe another instructor, here are some useful prompts to guide your observation:

 - What were the goals of the class?